-My eye locks on the rush and scatter of waves, but I’m distracted by those smudges and glimmers above.
+My eye locks on the rush and scatter of waves, but I’m distracted by those lit clouds above.

-I end up thinking about the smudges, where this thinking is itself a distraction—in this case the distraction of leaving the painting too early.
+I end up thinking about the smudges and glimmers, where the thinking is itself a distraction—in this case the distraction of leaving the painting too early.
 I stay awhile.
-From where I look, the smudges seem luminous and I wonder, what kinds of reflections do they cast on the seascape below, or on me, out of sight?
+From where I look, the clouds are luminous and I wonder, what kinds of reflections do they cast on the seascape below, or on me, out of sight?

 My hesitation is less indecision than a sensibility, I think.
 It’s not quite the Coleridgean willing suspension of disbelief or a Keatsian negative capability (“when a man is capable of being in uncertainties, mysteries, doubts, without any irritable reaching after fact and reasons”).

 This version of sensibility needs to be pushed further than that.
 It’s more like the matrix of conscious connections that would not have otherwise been made were it not for the distraction and an attentiveness to that distraction.
 Out-of-sight reflection at its best?

-Let’s see if we agree and if we can push the point even further.
+Let’s see if we agree and if we can push the point further.

 Below are links to three brief performances.
 The clips show performers and music taking place on stages of sort, with instruments of sorts.
 I wager that you’ve not seen the clips before and that if you have seen something like them, you’ve never imagined them in this sequence.

 I’ve chosen them because the individual pieces seem to reflect–and reflect on–one another, e.g,, Kyung Namchul’s fingers moving across the strings parallel the hands and feet of Denis Matvienko and Leonid Sarafanov moving across the floor parallel Lin Yi’s fan and body flicking together.

 Please watch each in its entirety.
 (The last piece is a link you have to click on in order to access the video clip; as in above, I claim no copyright privilege over the below.)